wonderfulspam/mdbook-open-git-repo/README.md

 ## Installation

-At the current time, this repo is not published on crates.io.
-Grab a binary from the release page and place it somewhere in your `$PATH`.
+Install using Cargo or grab a binary from the release page and place it somewhere in your `$PATH`.

 Add it as a preprocessor to your `book.toml`: